Dexterzhao/CleanUpOurWorld/README.md

 Scripts
 -------
 There are some scripts used to help importing these files, make sure you have installed python and dependent modules to run them.

-1.Suppose you have a bunch of *.csv* files
+1. Suppose you have a bunch of *.csv* files

 The *FrequencySummary.py* helps you to count the colomn names.
 Remember to change the **mypath** variable in the code to your own directory to find these *.csv* files.
 Then
 ```
 $ python FrequencySummary.py
 ```

-2.To reduce manual works that are simply some sqls with different table names, *SqlGenerator.py* is used to generate sqls for all your *.csv* files.
+2. To reduce manual works that are simply some sqls with different table names, *SqlGenerator.py* is used to generate sqls for all your *.csv* files.
 The file generate sqls for using load_csv_file functions to import all the *.csv* files.

 Remember to change the **mypath** variable in the code to your own directory to find these *.csv* files.
 ```
 $ python SqlsGenerator.py
 ```

-3.When you have some *.csv* files that only have location names but not the specific coordinates.
+3. When you have some *.csv* files that only have location names but not the specific coordinates.
 Use *LocationToCooridnates.py* to extract the geographical locations from location names.
 In the case of this script, there are two columns that have related information to get coordinates, which are **water body** and **city**.
 This requires some basic understandings of python programming.

 The location description is limited to 10 words in order to avoid errors, this has not been tested for possible extension.
 This will generate another *.csv* file.